 3. Voila!
 You have got yourself a complete drawing of a baseball player in action.

 With that, you have reached the end of this tutorial.
-Check out this video for visual guidance.

 If you want to draw a baseball player in other positions, take a look at this site with more printables, drawing tutorials, and free lessons.